izackp/Mopix/README.md

 - [/] Encodable; Encode Dynamic Type
 - [/] Encodable; Encode Ids
 - [o] Serialization boiler plate code generation; Because writing out serialization code sucks.
+- [ ] Serialize floats with a 'best match' number.
+Instead of just some random number.
+[ ] Works entirely from SPM without xcode
+- [ ] Leave SDL or port so it supports clang modules
 ```

 I'm not sure how I want to design an ECS.
 I would always prefer to use an existing solution like flecs.
 Though I want to support hardcoded classes first.
 Flecs uses arch type entities because it makes sense to group components together by type.
 My question is why bother have pieces when you can just have a single class.
 You get the grouping automatically.
 Overall, I'm curious about a hybrid approach.